CChristian-hub/capsule-bootcamp-2022/week01/project/mymails/README.md

 Capsule Bootcamp first week's project:

-The goal of the project is to discover HTML CSS DOM with JQUERY
+The goal of the project is to discover HTML CSS DOM with JQUERY and make a small mailbox

 In this project you will have by default 5 messages displayed by 5 different users
     -There is a message count, counting the number of messages present